edmundmiller/MoneroFaucet/README.md

 The site is meant to allow mining for people who may not be able to install and set up a traditional miner on a system.
 ### Low Payout Threshold
 Traditional Mining pools require you to mine up around .5 XMR to withdraw your funds.
 This could take an average computer months to accumulate.
 With a low payout similar to a faucet it get's small amounts of Monero into the people's hands for them to use and play with but at faster rates than a traditional faucet.
+### Can I use Multiple Computers?
+Of Course!
+Just make sure to use the same wallet address each time you connect.
 ## Coin-Hive
 Coin-Hive is a JavaScript miner that connects the users CPU to their mining pool.
 This functions similar a traditional mining pool in that the site can only withdraw funds once it hits 0.5 XMR.
 However, it is not a very efficient way to mine.
 Coin-Hive takes a fee of 30%(as compared to the usual 1%) and their miner is only 70% as efficient as a miner written in C++.
 This brings us to the next section.
 ## How do the Devs make a profit?